Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 Most prescription drugs, over the counter drugs and illegal drugs interact with alcohol in some way.
 They may lead you to be more intoxicated, less intoxicated, drowsier or to experience some other unanticipated reaction.
-Drugs which have a mood or cognition altering affect are particularly dangerous when mixed with alcohol and could result in an extreme emotional reaction.
+Drugs that have mood or cognition altering effects are particularly dangerous when mixed with alcohol and could result in an extreme emotional reaction.

 Your emotional response to alcohol is greatly influenced by the mood you are in when you begin drinking.
 While alcohol can turn a good mood into a bad mood in a heartbeat, for no obvious reason, drinking is particularly dangerous if you start out angry, frustrated or depressed.
 Alcohol stimulates the part of the brain where these emotions occur, leaving you more susceptible to exaggerated anger, despair and the dangerous behaviors which accompany these feelings.

-Alcohol usually has an extreme affect on a person with pre-existing mental health or psychological issues, like anxiety, OCD or manic depression.
+Alcohol usually has an extreme effect on a person with pre-existing mental health or psychological issues, like anxiety, OCD or manic depression.

 Alcohol tolerance and compensation

 Regular drinkers build up what is known as psychological tolerance to alcohol.
 Tolerance does not mean that a person is any less vulnerable to the effects of alcohol intoxication, but it does mean that they may respond to alcohol differently.
 If you were to become a frequent drinker and build up a tolerance to alcohol, you would gradually find that you need to consume more alcohol to feel the same effects as you did as an inexperienced drinker.
 This phenomenon often leads drinkers with a high tolerance for alcohol to far surpass safe blood alcohol concentrations yet still manage to appear relatively sober, as they will have developed compensation mechanisms.